 The numerator consists of the portion of capital and liabilities considered reliable over a one-year time horizon.
-The NSFR considers longerterm sources of funding to be more stable than short-term funding and deposits from retail and commercial customers to be behaviourally more n/a Not applicable as per the LCR common disclosure template.

-stable than wholesale funding of the same maturity.
+The NSFR considers longerterm sources of funding to be more stable than short-term funding and deposits from retail and commercial customers to be behaviourally more stable than wholesale funding of the same maturity.
 In accordance with our funding strategy, key drivers of our ASF include client deposits supplemented by secured and unsecured wholesale funding, and capital instruments.